 Select a duration below to see the available start dates.
 All dates shown are currently available for you to join this project!

-This is a fantastic whale conservation project offering the opportunity for volunteers to experience spectacular volcanic landscapes, friendly people, and of course plenty of whales and dolphins!
+This fantastic whale conservation project offers the opportunity for volunteers to experience spectacular volcanic landscapes, meet friendly people and of course, see plenty of whales and dolphins!

 "Environmental responsibility is a top priority to us.
 We firmly believe that we must educate, involve, and inspire people about the world's marine ecosystems and their amazing inhabitants, and in this way helping to create a worldwide awareness of whale and dolphin conservation issues."